 You would also attend a medical appointment so that a medical professional can evaluate the severity of your injuries and how they may continue to affect you.
 This would be key evidence for general damages.

-Injuries from medical negligence can sometimes also lead to financial losses.
-You can claim any financial losses back as special damages if you can prove they were directly related to the negligence or subsequent harm.
-For example, you could claim back any related travel expenses if you provide receipts.
+Injuries from medical negligence can also lead to financial losses.
+You can claim any financial losses back as special damages if you can prove they were part of negligence in question.
+For example, you could claim back any related travel expenses if you provide receipts for petrol and appointment letters for the same day.

 You can also claim for future losses, such as a continued loss of earnings if you need to take time away from work to recover.